CookieLulu1/Projects/README.md

                     &lpar;
                 </button>
 ```
 I did this for each button in every row and column, using the class to be able to conveniently style it in style.css.
-Initially, when I created the layout, I hadn't thought to create different colored buttons for different types of input (such as numbers vs operators), but after, I just tweaked it to specify in each button I wanted to turn it into a different color and color it manually in css rather than using inline styling.
+Initially, when I created the layout, I hadn't thought to create different colored buttons for different types of input (such as numbers vs operators), but after, I just tweaked it to specify in each button I wanted to turn into a different color and color it manually in CSS rather than using inline styling.
 This made my code much neater and easy to read.

 - [x] Create HTML
 - [x] Create CSS
 - [x] Create JavaScript code to implement

-I simplifed this part of my code as much as I could, and after writing all the code, it was time to debug.
+I simplified this part of my code as much as I could, and after writing all the code, it was time to debug.

-## DEBUGGING
+### DEBUGGING
-- Problem: clear func not working.
+- Problem: clear function not working.
     - Solution: clear is already an existing function within JS!
 Changed the name to clear1.
 - Problem: ^ button not working.
     - Solution: Changed input to ** instead of ^, improper for JS.